AlustavaNimi/Lukuvinkkikirjasto/README.md

 ### Sprint 1

 #### User story 1.1:
-_As a user, I want to be able to add book suggestions to my reading list_
+_As a user, I want to be able to add books to my reading list_

 [Hyväksymiskriteerit](https://github.com/AlustavaNimi/Lukuvinkkikirjasto/blob/master/src/test/resources/main/new_book_suggestion.feature)